FLTOki/IP3/README.md

 ## About The Project

-This is a rework of the Delani Studio website.
-It contains various technologies learnt through out the week meeting all the requirements listed on the page.
+<p>This is a rework of the Delani Studio website.
+It contains various technologies learnt through out the week meeting all the requirements listed on the page.</p>
 <a href="https://github.com/othneildrew/Best-README-Template">
   <img src="assets/readme_images/intro_page.png" alt="Logo" width="850" height="650">
 </a>